Understanding Software Engineering Agents: A Study of Thought-Action-Result Trajectories: Methodology

 We focus on these five specific types of relationships because they directly capture the immediate and most influential semantic connections within and across consecutive iterations.
 Long-term sequence relationships or more distant dependencies can be informative but not straightforward to systematically label and interpret due to their extension and complexity.
 Our targeted scope balances depth and feasibility.

-The relationships in Table~\ref{tab:relationships} are the result of labeling 40 trajectories from each of the three agents, which totals to 14K pairs of trajectory components.
-Initially, some of the authors label each pair, while discussing ambiguous and uncertain cases with other authors to resolve them collaboratively.
+The relationships in Table~\ref{tab:relationships} are the result of labeling 40 trajectories from each of the three agents, totaling 14K pairs of trajectory components.
+The annotation process was initially conducted by the first author over five months of full-time work.
+To ensure quality and consistency, both authors collaborated closely to discuss the set of labels, resolve ambiguous and difficult cases, and cross-validate individual annotations.
+Moreover, the main annotator periodically revisited previously labeled examples to ensure consistency across trajectories and re-investigated abnormal numbers (e.g., high misalignment labels in an agent).